-If you have a 3D Touch-capable iPhone, the feature can again be put to good use in the Photos app when you're inside a Photos album.
+You can again put 3D Touch to good use in the Photos app when you're inside a Photos album.
 Lightly press and hold your finger against a selected thumbnail image in an album so that the thumbnail grows larger.
 Keeping your finger on the screen, slide up.
 A menu appears with choices to copy or share the picture, make it a favorite, or delete it.
 Now suppose you didn't slide up but kept your finger on the thumbnail.
 Press harder.
 You've now been popped into the photo itself, and can edit, share, or delete the picture, or make it a favorite, by using the methods discussed throughout this chapter.